Architecture And Operating Model

 External AI vs local AI roles

-The current system already integrates with external AI tools through adapters and MCP.
-This is the main collaboration model today.
+The current system already integrates with external AI tools through adapters and connectors.
+Connectors are defined by their real capabilities:

 Longer-term, there is also room for local model support for background maintenance tasks such as: